pletzer/swatParallel/README.md

 ```
 This will generate the SLURM script to launch the tasks.
 To submit the script, type
 ```
-sbatch run/<exp>/run.sl
+sbatch <run_dir>/run.sl
 ```
+where `<run_dir>` is defined in the JSON configuration file.
 Typically, `run.sl` will submit an array of jobs.
 You can track the execution of the jobs with
 ```
 squeue --me
 ```